azoth-lang/azoth.language.reference/src/structured-errors.md

 ## Try/Catch Statements

 Try and catch can also be used as a statement.
-Note that this does not remove the need mark individual expressions with `try`.
+Note that this does not remove the need to mark individual expressions with `try`.
 Instead, it allows for handling exceptions within an entire block of code.
 For a try/catch statement the `try` must be followed by a block and each `catch` must be followed by a block.
 Note that `rethrow` expressions are unchanged.